- What is Opening Days?

 6. How does Opening Days address the needs of transfer and non-traditional students?

-The needs of transfer and non-traditional first-year students are often different than those of traditional first-year students.
+The needs of transfer and non-traditional first-year students are often different from those of traditional first-year students.
 To meet those needs we have designed a special orientation experience for transfer and non-traditional students.
-If you are a transfer student living off-campus and/or playing volleyball, soccer, or football you will participate in a shortened program on Friday, August 27.
+If you are a transfer student living off-campus and/or playing volleyball, soccer, or football you will participate in a shortened program on Friday, August 24th.
 In addition to this program, transfer students living on campus and non-traditionally aged first year students should participate fully in their Opening Days groups.
 The leaders of these groups are specially trained to facilitate your unique transition to Willamette University.
-No matter your age or the number of credits you are transferring, your Opening Days leaders will be a valuable a resource to guide you in your transition.
+No matter your age or the number of credits you are transferring, your Opening Days leaders will be a valuable resource to guide you in your transition.

 7. Are there any costs associated with the Opening Days program?